ncleves/Reversi-AI/README.md

 Make a move by specifying a row and a col like so: 3 4 (row 3, col 4)

 Features to add in the future: Ask the user when they start the game who they would like to play against, a searching AI, a learning AI, or a human.
 Or if they would like, they can watch two AI play against each other.
-(Remove having to comment and uncomment code all together).
+(Remove having to comment and uncomment code to change who plays the game).